farazdagi/vim-go-ide/README.md

 # vim-go-ide
 Get started with Go development in minutes!

+### 0. What is this?

+Quite simply this is a vim configuration which will setup all the necessary Go development environment (and plugins), without overwriting your current Vim settings.
+Basically, you will be able to use amazing [vim-go plugin](https://github.com/fatih/vim-go) (plus number of others), without affecting your system's Vim configuration.

 ### 1. Install runtime:

 Fork the repo, and then clone it to `~/.vim_go_runtime`.
 Once done, just run installation script: